docarray/docarray/docs/user_guide/storing/docindex.md

 !!! note "PyTorch and TensorFlow support"
     Instead of using `NdArray` you can use `TorchTensor` or `TensorFlowTensor` and the Document Index will handle that for you.
 This is supported for all Document Index backends.
-No need to convert your tensors to numpy arrays manually!
+No need to convert your tensors to NumPy arrays manually!

 **Database location:**